The Asset Management Review: European Overview

-Following recommendations contained in the 2009 de Larosière Report, the Commission proposed establish a new European Systemic Risk Board, responsible for macro-prudential oversight, and a European System of Financial Supervisors (ESFS), comprising three new pan-European Supervisory Authorities (ESAs) to replace the Level 3 Committees: the European Banking Authority (EBA); the European Insurance and Occupational Pensions Authority (EIOPA); and the European Securities and Markets Authority (ESMA).
+The European System of Financial Supervision (ESFS) is the EU supervisory framework for financial services.
+The ESFS comprises the European Systemic Risk Board, responsible for macro-prudential oversight, and the following European sectoral micro-prudential supervisory authorities (ESAs): the European Banking Authority (EBA); the European Insurance and Occupational Pensions Authority (EIOPA); and the European Securities and Markets Authority (ESMA).

-MiFID II entered into force on 12 June 2014 and, following a one-year delay because of challenges with implementation, became applicable in Member States on 3 January 2018.
+MiFID II entered into force on 12 June 2014 and became applicable in Member States on 3 January 2018.
 Various Level 2 measures (comprising binding regulatory technical standards and implementing technical standards), which are directly applicable in Member States, have also been introduced.

-The implementation of MiFID I had an important impact on investment firms across the EEA, expanding the scope of regulation of investment services.
-The MiFID regime applies to all EEA investment firms, which are defined as legal persons whose regular occupation or business is the provision of investment services to third parties, the performance of investment activities, or both, on a professional basis.
-The list of relevant investment services and investment activities that fall within the scope of MiFID includes various activities often undertaken by asset managers, such as receiving and transmitting orders relating to specified financial instruments, executing orders on behalf of clients, portfolio management and providing investment advice.
-The list of relevant financial instruments that fall within the ambit of the MiFID regime covers not only transferable securities such as shares, but also a wide range of other products, including money market instruments, units in collective investment undertakings (CIUs) and various forms of derivatives.
-Under MiFID II, the scope of the MiFID regime was extended to, among other things, certain MiFID requirements to firms when selling or advising clients in relation to structured deposits.
+MiFID II applies to all EEA investment firms, which are defined as legal persons whose regular occupation or business is the provision of investment services to third parties, the performance of investment activities, or both, on a professional basis.
+The list of relevant investment services and investment activities that fall within the scope of MiFID II includes various activities often undertaken by asset managers, such as receiving and transmitting orders relating to specified financial instruments, executing orders on behalf of clients, portfolio management and providing investment advice.
+The list of relevant financial instruments that fall within the ambit of MiFID II covers not only transferable securities such as shares, but also a wide range of other products, including money market instruments, units in collective investment undertakings (CIUs) and various forms of derivatives.

-Investment managers accepting third-party portfolio mandates will typically be engaged in many of these activities and so will fall within the scope of MiFID.
-However, despite the wide definition of investment firms, there are also some important exemptions from the MiFID regime.
-For example, CIUs and the managers of such undertakings that are subject to the prescriptive requirements of either the undertakings for collective investment in transferable securities (UCITS) regime (see Section IV) or the alternative investment funds (AIFs) regime (see Section V), will be exempt.12
+Investment managers accepting third-party portfolio mandates will typically be engaged in many of these activities and so will fall within the scope of MiFID II.
+However, despite the wide definition of investment firms, there are also some important exemptions from MiFID II.
+For example, CIUs and the managers of such undertakings that are subject to the prescriptive requirements of either the undertakings for collective investment in transferable securities (UCITS) regime (see Section IV) or the alternative investment funds (AIFs) regime (see Section V), will be exempt.

 iii Conduct of business standards

-MiFID I prescribed core business standards for firms providing investment services covering a wide range of issues, including:
+MiFID II prescribes core conduct of business standards for firms providing investment services covering a wide range of issues, including, among other things:

-- the introduction of product governance requirements, under which firms that manufacture financial instruments for sale to clients must ensure that (among other things) the instruments are designed to meet the needs of an identified target market, the distribution strategy is compatible with that target market and the firm takes reasonable steps to ensure the financial instrument is distributed to the identified target market;
+- product governance requirements, under which firms that manufacture financial instruments for sale to clients must ensure that (among other things) the instruments are designed to meet the needs of an identified target market, the distribution strategy is compatible with that target market and the firm takes reasonable steps to ensure the financial instrument is distributed to the identified target market;

 iv Client categorisation

-A significant feature of the MiFID regime is the concept of client categorisation, whereby clients are categorised as either retail clients or professional clients, according to whether they meet specified criteria.20 A professional client 'possesses the experience, knowledge and expertise to make its own investment decisions and [to] properly assess the risks that it incurs'.21 Entities that require authorisation to operate in the financial markets will always be considered to be professional clients, and these include investment firms, other authorised financial institutions, and collective investment schemes (CISs) and their management companies.
+A significant feature of MiFID II is the concept of client categorisation, whereby clients are categorised as either retail clients or professional clients, according to whether they meet certain specified criteria.
+A professional client 'possesses the experience, knowledge and expertise to make its own investment decisions and [to] properly assess the risks that it incurs'.7 Entities that require authorisation to operate in the financial markets will always be considered professional clients, and these include investment firms, other authorised financial institutions, and collective investment schemes (CISs) and their management companies.